foodcoopsat/foodsoft_hackathon/HACKATHON_TODOS.md

   * BE validation of order amount
   * Investigate total_balance hidden field meaning (old issue)
   * Formatting: Alignment breaks with numbers that have more than one digit (old issue; but renewed importance due to floats)
+  * Article (version) Field translations of new / moved fields